Tackling common data and marketing challenges

 How to clean dirty data

-2. De-dupe: Find and merge duplicate records – use Excel/ CRM.
+• De-dupe: Find and merge duplicate records using Excel or your CRM.

 How to connect fragmented data